Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

    ansible-playbook --inventory inventory playbook.yml --tags monitoring-plugins,monitoring-plugins-nuitka-compile --extra-vars 'monitoring_plugins_windows_method=python monitoring_plugins_repo_version=develop' --limit windows-machine

-Then copy the new folder to a Linux Machine and add zip it:
+Then copy the new folder to a Linux Machine and zip it:

 .. code-block:: bash